Computing Crisp Bisimulations for Fuzzy Structures: Introduction

 \section{Introduction}

-According to Google Scholar there are many articles on fuzzy automata, fuzzy description logics (DLs), weighted social networks and fuzzy transition systems.
-All of these subjects concern structures that are graph-based and fuzzy/weighted.
+\red{Fuzzy structures such as fuzzy automata, fuzzy transition systems, weighted social networks and fuzzy interpretations in fuzzy description logics have been widely studied.}\footnote{\markRed This can be checked by searching Google Scholar.} All of these subjects concern structures that are graph-based and fuzzy/weighted.
 In such structures, both labels of vertices (states, nodes or individuals) and labels of edges (transitions, connections or roles) can be fuzzified.

 For structures like labeled transition systems or Kripke models, bisimulation~\cite{vBenthem76,vBenthem83,vBenthem84,Park81,HennessyM85} is a natural notion for characterizing indiscernibility between states.
 For social networks or interpretations in DLs, that notion characterizes indiscernibility between individuals~\cite{KurtoninaR99,Piro2012,BSDL-INS}.
 When concerning fuzzy structures instead of crisp ones, there are two kinds of bisimulations: crisp bisimulations and fuzzy bisimulations.
 While the latter fits to the fuzzy paradigm, the former has also attracted attention due to the application of crisp equivalence relations, for example, in minimizing fuzzy structures.